Bebtelovimab Monoclonal Antibody

 April 8, 2022 - The NASDAQ published an article: The fate of antibody treatments for COVID-19 looks uncertain, with the FDA recently revoking the previously granted Emergency Use Authorization given their lack of efficacy against the predominant Omicron variant in the U.S.

-April 8, 2022 - The U.S. NIH confirmed there are therapeutic options available to treat nonhospitalized adults with mild to moderate COVID-19 who are at high risk of disease progression.
+April 8, 2022 - The U.S. NIH confirmed therapeutic options are available to treat nonhospitalized adults with mild to moderate COVID-19 who are at high risk of disease progression.

 March 25, 2022 - The U.S. FDA published an updated Provider Fact Sheet for Bebtelovimab.